MSc Clinical and Health Psychology / Application and selection

 We look for strong grades in research methods/statistics units (usually a minimum of an Upper Second) to support your application.
 If your course does not included dedicated research methods/statistics units, please provide details of which parts of your degree have included research methods, and details of your grades.

 Please submit supporting documentation via the online application form.
 Personal statements and CVs will not be considered as part of the application process.
-Only fully completed applications with all the required supporting documentation will be considered.
+Only fully completed applications and additional requested documentation (second reference and research proposal) will be considered by the admissions tutor.

 How your application is considered